THE DREAMS COURSE

 THE REALM OF DREAMS WITH US?

-Access: 6 weeks of dripped self-study content with a community forum
+Access: 6 weeks of dripped self-study content, for 3 months of access.

 COURSE AUTHOR + GUIDE

-To developing a cross cultural and across-time mapping of dream practices, community practices and the symbology, ‘the language of dreams.’…
+To developing a cross cultural and across-time mapping of dream practices, community practices and the symbology, i.e. ‘the language of dreams.’